Young Writers Workshop

 Students who will enter the 4th-8th grades in Fall 2017.
 Note that if you are entering 9th grade in the fall you will need to apply to the Teen Writers Workshop.

-Please check back to apply for the 2017 program in the spring.
+Please check back to apply for the 2017 program on March 1.
 Note that there is no confirmation for your application.
 You will be notified via email of your status within 15 days.

 **After acceptance to the program, please send payment.** Note that your child has not reserved a place until you have received an acceptance email, signed the waiver, and paid the tuition.